Now you can enjoy all the benefits of your Partnership Card using Google Pay™. It's an easier, more secure and private way to pay.

 Before you reset your device, you'll need to remove your Partnership Card from Google Pay.
 If you don't then this will reduce the number of devices you can add your Partnership Card to.

 After the reset is complete, you'll need to re-register your Partnership Card on your device.
-If you don't remove your Partnership Card from the Google Pay app on your old device before completing the factory reset, you can contact us on 0345 300 3833* to remove it for you.
+If you don't remove your Partnership Card from the Google Pay app on your old device before completing the factory reset, you can contact us on 0345 300 3833* (7am to 11pm, 7 days a week) to remove it for you.

 If any Android device that has a Partnership Card linked to it is lost or stolen, please report it to us on 0800 015 0914 (+44 121 214 5732* outside the UK).
 Lines are open 24 hours a day, 7 days a week.